LightboxDigital/codeship-wpengine-deployment/README.md

 ### Important Changes Regarding the build process compared to v1

-The latest version of this script will not only deploy your code, the latest version will also *build* your code as long as the script finds a `gulpfile`, `gruntfile`, `yarn` etc. In order to bild your project simply create a task in your task runner named `build:production`.
+The latest version of this script will not only deploy your code, the latest version will also *build* your code as long as the script finds a `gulpfile`, `gruntfile`, `yarn` etc. In order to build your project simply create a task in your task runner named `build:production`.

 *Supports both WP Engine legacy and Multi environment sites (Legacy Staging or Dev, Staging, Production)*